-For seasoned seafarers who already have an RYA/MCA Certificate or Competence or have been working on an exemption but are maybe a little rusty or daunted by the syllabus we offer a six day pre oral exam prep course to assist in filling in the knowledge gaps between small craft commercial certificates and those required by the Boatmaster syllabus.
+For seasoned seafarers who already have an RYA/MCA Certificate of Competence or have been working on an exemption but are maybe a little rusty or dated by the syllabus, we offer a 5 day pre-oral exam prep course to assist in filling knowledge gaps between small craft commercial certificates and those required by the Boatmaster syllabus.
 The course is combined with our Master 200 prep weeks.
-If you would like to include the 2 volumes of specific Boatmaster training materials covering each syllabus point.
-The course costs £840 per person.
-Click to view scheduled course dates, or call or email us with your requirements.
+If you would like to include the 2 volumes of specific training materials covering Annex 10 of MSN 1853, there is an addition charge of £100.